Today's Articles

 *Koko Taylor was born on this date in 1928.
 She was a Black blues singer.

-Born Cora Anna Walton on a farm near Memphis, Tennessee, she was the daughter of a sharecropper.
-She left Tennessee for Chicago in 1952 with her husband, Robert "Pops" Taylor, a truck driver.
+Cora Anna Walton was born on a farm near Memphis, Tennessee, the daughter of a sharecropper.
+In 1952, she left Tennessee for Chicago with her husband, Robert "Pops" Taylor, a truck driver.

 In the late 1950s, she began singing in blues clubs in Chicago.
-She was spotted by Willie Dixon in 1962, leading to more opportunities for performing and her first recordings.
-In 1963 she had a single on USA Records, and in 1964, a recorded on a Chicago blues collection on Spivey Records called Chicago Blues.
+She was spotted by Willie Dixon in 1962, leading to more performing opportunities and her first recordings.
+In 1963, she had a single on USA Records, and in 1964, she recorded on a Chicago blues collection on Spivey Records called Chicago Blues.
 In 1964 Dixon brought Taylor to Checker Records, where she recorded "Wang Dang Doodle," a song written by Dixon and also recorded by Howlin' Wolf.
 The record became a hit, reaching number four on the R&B chart and number 58 on the pop chart in 1966 and selling a million copies.

 She recorded several versions of the song over the years, including a live rendition at the 1967 American Folk Blues Festival with the harmonica player Little Walter and the guitarist Hound Dog Taylor.
 Her subsequent recordings, both original songs and covers, did not achieve as much success on the charts.
 Taylor became accessible to a wider record-buying public when she signed a recording contract with Alligator Records in 1975.
 She recorded nine albums for Alligator, eight of which were nominated for Grammy awards.
 She came to dominate the ranks of female blues singers, winning twenty-nine W. C. Handy/Blues Music Awards.